What is a cataract?

 Can cataracts be reversed or prevented?

 Research is underway; however, at present no measures that reverse existing cataracts are known.
 Also, no treatment is known that will prevent cataracts from forming except in rare instances of hereditary infantile cataracts.
 The only treatment for cataracts is surgical removal of the cloudy cataract coupled with lens implant surgery to restore proper focus to the eye.

 When should cataract surgery be performed?

 Ordinarily, cataract surgery is not urgent.
 Only in rare instances, when a cataract causes severe inflammation in the eye or glaucoma, does the cataract surgery become necessary as an emergency operation.
-There may also be instances where the development of the cataract is making it difficult for the doctor to view the back of the eye to treat other eye conditions.
-The doctor may then advise to proceed with cataract surgery.
-Modern surgical advances make cataract surgery very successful, and with intraocular lens implants the visual recovery is quick.
+There may also be instances where the development of the cataract makes it difficult for the doctor to view the back of the eye to treat other eye conditions.
+The doctor may then advise the patient to proceed with cataract surgery.
+Modern surgical advances make cataract surgery very successful.
+Visual recovery is quick thanks to intraocular lens implants.

 The time to have surgery usually depends on the patient’s visual requirements.
-When blurred vision makes it difficult for the patient to perform his/her job, to do necessary driving or to sew, embroider, read or perform other hobbies, then the patient will probably decide that it is time to have the cataract removed.
+When blurred vision makes it difficult for the patient to perform their job, impairs driving, or causes difficulties with hobbies such as sewing and reading, the patient will probably decide it is time to have the cataract removed.

 If you are in the Winter Haven, Sebring, Haines City, Lakeland, Clermont, or Lake Wales areas and think that you might have a cataract, contact Eye Specialists of Mid-Florida, P.A. today to schedule a Cataract Consultation to determine if cataract surgery is right for you.